KJR-AU/aatt-snowflake/setup_example/README.md

 It does the following:

 ```
-    NOTE: Ensur you are in the SYSADMIN role to be able to create the database and the role
+    NOTE: Ensure you are in the SYSADMIN role to be able to create the database and the role
 ```

 ### Create Database